lhotari/jfr-report-tool/README.md

 Add these JVM startup parameters
 ```
--XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:FlightRecorderOptions=stackdepth=1024 -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints
+-XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints -XX:FlightRecorderOptions=stackdepth=1024
 ```

-Add this option to start recording from the start and create a dump on exit to the current directory:
+Use this `FlightRecorderOptions` parameter to start recording from the start and create a dump on exit to the current directory:
 ```
--XX:FlightRecorderOptions=defaultrecording=true,settings=profile,disk=true,maxsize=500M,stackdepth=1024,dumponexit=true'
+-XX:FlightRecorderOptions=defaultrecording=true,settings=profile,disk=true,maxsize=500M,stackdepth=1024,dumponexit=true
 ```
 This uses $JAVA_HOME/jre/lib/jfr/profile.jfc settings which has method sampling enabled.